ajmwagar/blog/content/post/ariadne.md

 {{< figure src="/img/ariadne/theseus.png" alt="Theseus in her slip." position="center" style="width:800px;">}}

 I was thrilled with how it turned out.
-Happy to be a repeat customer, I wanted them to match the font for Ariande.
+Happy to be a repeat customer, I wanted them to match the font for Ariadne.

 {{< figure src="/img/ariadne/ivars.png" alt="Theseus at Ivars." position="center" style="width:800px;">}}